KiljanK/5e-combat-dyndash-api/README.md

 # 5e-combat-dyndash-api

 This application enables users to create [DynDash](https://github.com/dd-framework/DynDash) Dashboards to assist during [5e](https://roll20.net/compendium/dnd5e/) combat encounters.
+It is not intended to be an entire combat tracker with hit points and abilities.
+I simply wanted to create a tool that would quickly give me an overview on the to-hit bonuses in relation to my players' armor classes.

-The [express.js](https://expressjs.com) server scrapes information on [5e](https://roll20.net/compendium/dnd5e/) Characters and Creature Statblocks from simplified [Markdown](https://en.wikipedia.org/wiki/Markdown) files.
+The [express.js](https://expressjs.com) server scrapes information on [5e](https://roll20.net/compendium/dnd5e/) Characters and Creature Statblocks from simplified [Markdown](https://en.wikipedia.org/wiki/Markdown) files ([see why](#why-markdown-files)).
 It also harbors a digital dice object that can be interacted with through specific endpoints.
 All of this is served under the [API specification](https://github.com/dd-framework/DynDash/blob/main/example_provider/API_SPECIFICATION.md) that makes the data available to any connected [DynDash](https://github.com/dd-framework/DynDash) application.

 ---